-Monitoring: If the Proposed Action is implemented, depth field data will be assessed after multiple periodic channel surveys have been performed, such that temporal changes to bathymetry can be observed.
+Post-construction: If the Proposed Action is implemented, and after construction is completed, post-construction depth field data will be assessed after multiple periodic channel surveys have been performed, such that temporal changes to bathymetry can be observed, and DE status can be assessed.
 Once the site has reached dynamic equilibrium (DE), post-construction velocity field data will be collected and assessed.